2022 Safety Expo

 The 2022 Northeast Ohio Safety Expo is Back!!

-We are happy to announce that after a two-year hiatus the 2022 NorthEast Ohio Safety Expo – jointly sponsored by the Ohio BWC/Division of Safety & Hygiene – Youngstown Service Office and the American Society of Safety Professionals – Northern Ohio Chapter.
+We are happy to announce that after a two-year hiatus the NE Ohio Safety Expo is back.
+This event is jointly sponsored by the Ohio BWC/Division of Safety & Hygiene – Youngstown Service Office and the Northern Ohio Chapter of the American Society of Safety Professionals.

 This year’s safety expo will be held in Niles, Ohio at the beautiful new Eastwood Event Centre.
 This new conference center is a perfect fit for the expo, with easy driving access and ample parking, and large breakout rooms.